flintlib/arb/doc/source/mag.rst

 The special values zero and positive infinity are supported (but not NaN).
 Applications requiring more flexibility (such as correct rounding, or higher precision) should use the :type:`arf_t` type instead.

-The exponent is represented as an :type:`fmpz`.
-Special "fast" methods are provided for manipulating :type:`mag_t` objects under the assumption that no infinities are present and that exponents stay within a certain range.

 Types, macros and constants
 -------------------------------------------------------------------------------